Skip to main content

 Setup

-The Kotest test framework is supported on JVM, Javascript, Native and Wasm.
+The Kotest test framework is supported on all targets, including JVM, JavaScript, Native and Wasm.
 To enable Kotest for multiple platforms, follow the steps for the platform you are targeting as detailed in the following tabs.

 The KMP support in Kotest 6.0 has changed from the previous versions.
 There is no longer a compiler plugin but a simplified setup.
 Please see the rest of this page for details on how to configure Kotest for KMP in Kotest 6.0 and later.